thatwonguy/Machine-Learning-House-Price-Prediction/README.md

    Once we understand a final outcome we want, we need to gather the relevant data that would allow us to do that.

    **Key Points for MLOPS:**
-      - Objective: Collect relevant, high-quality data to train a robust model.
+      - **Objective**: Collect relevant, high-quality data to train a robust model.
-      - Source: U.S. Census data on housing prices (from Kaggle).
+      - **Source**: U.S. Census data on housing prices (from Kaggle).
-      - Process: Define success metrics for the model, such as mean absolute error (MAE), and collect data that aligns with these goals.
+      - **Process**: Define success metrics for the model, such as mean absolute error (MAE), and collect data that aligns with these goals.
       - Versioning: Use DVC (Data Version Control) to track data changes.
    - ***We landed on US Census data on house prices, with a target column that provides house values that we can train our data on.***